rupaskk/rupaskk/README.md

 # Hi there! 👋 I'm Rupa kumari.

 ## 🚀 About Me
-I'm a *Software Engineer* specializing in *Backend Development* and *Microservices Architecture.
-Passionate about building scalable and high-performance applications, I love working with **Spring Boot, Java, and cloud technologies*.
+I'm a *Software Engineer* specializing in *Backend Development* and *Microservices Architecture*.
+Passionate about building scalable and high-performance applications, I love working with **Spring Boot, Java, and cloud technologies**.

 🔹 Currently working as a *Software Development Engineer (Specialist Programmer) at Infosys*
 🔹 Strong problem-solving skills with expertise in *Data Structures and Algorithms*